Weighted sparsity regularization for source identification for elliptic PDEs: Numerical experiments

 \section{Numerical experiments}

-We committed the so-called "inverse crime" in Example 1 below: The same grid was used to both generate the boundary observation data $d$ in \eqref{eq1} and for solving the inverse problem.
+In order to illuminate our theoretical work, we committed the so-called "inverse crime" in Example 1 below: The same grid was used to both generate the boundary observation data $d$ in \eqref{eq1} and for solving the inverse problem.
+Consequently, the assumptions needed in Theorem \ref{thm:Palpha} are (in principle\footnote{\textcolor{black}{Disregarding round-off errors.}}) satisfied, provided that we consider the single-source-case.
 In all the other experiments, the data $d$ was generated using a finer grid for the state $u$ than was used in the inverse computations.
 More specifically, $h_\textnormal{forward} = 0.5h_\textnormal{inverse}$, and we performed experiments on the unit square with $129\times129$ and $65\times65$ nodes for the forward and inverse computations of the state $u$, respectively.
-The source $f$ was discretized in terms of a $16\times16$ mesh in all the simulations presented in examples 1-2 and 4.
+The source $f \in F_h$ was discretized in terms of a $16\times16$ mesh in all the simulations presented in Examples 1-2 and 4.
 In Example 3, however, the true source was discretized using a finer $129\times129$ grid.
 Note that we employed the basis functions

 for $F_h$, where $\Omega_1, \, \Omega_2, \ldots, \Omega_n$ are uniformly sized disjoint grid cells and $\mathcal{X}_{\Omega_i}$ denotes the characteristic function of $\Omega_i$.